 from the beach with your mother and stepfather, sand stuck to your toes and legs, resistant to the

 relentless scraping of fingernails.
-Someone says: there is a car in the ditch there.
+Someone says, “There is a car in the ditch there.”
 Your mother

-wreckage with gravity, sorry animals spared for no good reason.
+with gravity, sorry animals spared for no good reason.
 The car is totaled,

 the closest you have ever stood to the personal destruction of a stranger.
-Violent, obliterating,
+Violent, obliterating, and

-and completely undeniable.
+completely undeniable.
 The car has shed parts of itself that are sprayed in the greenery around.